 Because let’s be real, the problem isn’t that someone is out there saying “if you’re not doing x, then you’re not going to make it”.
 It’s that I read that and thought “well, damn, maybe I really should do that then”.

 When I looked at my big life plan and what role my business plays in it, I realized that I’m perfectly happy with staying small.
-In fact, I prefer it.
-I’ve built (and continue building) a life that I love, my needs are met, and I love working one-on-one with my clients.
+I thrive working by myself, making all the decisions, and not having to manage a team.

 Here’s how I see it.
 As long as I do what feels right and stay on my path, everything is good because if it doesn’t feel good to me, then what’s the point?

-This approach has always worked for me and the only time I stray from my path is when I start questioning what I’m doing.
+This approach has always worked for me.
+The only time I stray from my path is when I get too caught up in what other people are doing or what they might think.

 The problem with doing what you love is that it’s easy to “always be on”.
 It’s one thing to actively work with clients, but then there’s also the learning, testing, measuring, improving client experience, emails, etc. I love my work and am obsessed with it to a healthy level, but I don’t want it to become my only identity.
 Not now, not ever.